Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: Related Work

 \section{Related Work}

-Our study is closely related to the following three research topics:
+Our study is closely related to community search (CS) and graph neural network (GNN).

 \stitle{Community Search}.
-The problem of community search \cite{sozio2010community} is to find densely connected communities containing the query nodes.
-A comprehensive survey of community search models and existing approaches can be found in \cite{CS_survey,CS_BOOK/2019Huang}.
-Various community models have been proposed based on different cohesive metrics, including $k$-core \cite{sozio2010community, cui2014local}, $k$-truss \cite{huang2014querying, huang2015approximate, akbas2017truss}, $k$-clique \cite{cui2013online, yuan2017index}, and $k$-edge connected component (\ECC) \cite{chang2015index, hu2016querying}.
-These pre-defined cohesive metrics are inflexible and always too loose or tight for the topology structure of communities. $k$-core based models require the degree of each nodes in community larger than or equal to $k$, which makes the community not cohesive enough.
-In order to find cohesive communities, $k$-clique based models require nodes are connected to all other nodes in a community, which is too restrict.
-There are also some relaxed versions of clique model \cite{cui2013online}. $k$-truss based models are between above two, which require that the triangle number of each edges in the communities is at least $(k-2)$.
-However, they still cannot fit into all situations for various networks and nodes.
+The problem of CS \cite{sozio2010community} is to find densely connected communities containing the query vertices.
+A comprehensive survey of CS models and existing approaches can be found in \cite{CS_survey,CS_BOOK/2019Huang}.
+Various community models have been proposed based on different cohesive graph patterns, including $k$-core \cite{sozio2010community, cui2014local}, $k$-truss \cite{huang2014querying, huang2015approximate, akbas2017truss}, $k$-clique \cite{cui2013online, yuan2017index}, and $k$-edge connected component (\ECC) \cite{chang2015index, hu2016querying}.
+These pre-defined cohesive metrics are inflexible and can be too loose (e.g., $k$-core) or too tight (e.g., $k$-clique) to capture the topology structure of communities.
+If the real-world communities do not follow any of the above graph patterns, these models would fail to discover the true communities.
+A learning-based model ICS-GNN \cite{gao2021ics_ICS-GNN} has recently been proposed for interactive community search.
+ICS-GNN first finds a candidate subgraph starting from query vertices, then learns the node embeddings through applying GNN model on subgraph, and finally employs a BFS based algorithm to select the $k$-sized community with maximum GNN scores.
+ICS-GNN does not support attributed community search as the query only involves vertices but no attributes.
+It also needs to re-train the entire model for each query, which is costly for this online query problem.